 9. Research company’s history.
 Is it a newer company with a limited track record?
 Is it an older firm whose products have satisfied customers for years?
 Is in an older company whose products or services have outlived their usefulness?

 10. Evaluate the company with the associations and business groups in which the company or seller is involved.
 Business owners in specific industries flock together via seminars and conferences and therefore get to know each other.
 Tapping into the grapevine within the industry can be very helpful in learning some inside information.

 11. The Better Business Bureau and similar groups collect complains about a business.
 These groups will give you a report if others have lodged previous complaints against the company.

-12. To buy a business successfully utilizing a merger & acquisition advisor or investment banker along with some assistance from an attorney, accountant or business consultant is very important.
-A merger & acquisition advisor or investment banker is very versed and experienced in all of the issues relating to the sale or acquisition of a business.
+12. To buy a business successfully utilizing a merger & acquisition consultant or investment banker along with some assistance from an attorney, accountant or business consultant is very important.
+A merger & acquisition adviser or investment banker is very versed and experienced in all of the issues relating to the sale or acquisition of a business.
 They can conduct an in-depth study as well as guide and protect a buyer to successfully buy a business.

 Posted by Brian s.
 Mazar, CBI, MBA